 Digital Terrain Model (DTM) - A land surface represented in digital form by an elevation grid or lists of three-dimensional coordinates.

 Discovery Meeting - The term used to describe the first formal meeting held with community officials and stakeholders for a flood risk project carried out under the Risk MAP Program.
-During the Discovery Meeting, FEMA, community, and stakeholder representatives discuss the results of the data collection and coordination during the Discovery phase as depicted on a draft Discovery Map; watershed vision; and flood risks and mitigation needs.
-Additional information on the Discovery Meeting is provided in the updated version of Appendix I of the FEMA mapping guidelines and standards.
+During the Discovery Meeting, FEMA, community, and stakeholder representatives discuss the results of the data collection and coordination during the Discovery phase as depicted on a draft Discovery Map; watershed or study vision; and flood risks and mitigation needs.

 Duration - In wave forecasting, the length of time the wind blows in nearly the same direction over the fetch, or "generating area."